Suresh-Istina/LibraryManagementAPI/README.md

 # Library Management System

 This is a simple Library Management System built using ASP.NET Core, React, TypeScript, and SQLite with Entity Framework.
-Documentation is available in Swagger and can be found in the `api-documentation.pdf` PDF inside the main folder.
+API documentation has been created using Swagger and can be found in the `api-documentation.pdf` PDF inside the main folder.

 ```markdown
 Frontend runs on :  http://localhost:5173/
 Swagger UI runs on :   http://localhost:5180/swagger/index.html